 On 3 Oct 1883, A. J. married Louisa Jane Finch (1849-1930) in Goliad.
 They had two more children, two sons born in El Paso, El Paso County, Texas.

 Andrew Jackson died 21 October 1914 in Runge, Karnes County, Texas and buried in Kenedy, Karnes County, Texas.

 The Harryman generations had a long line of twins.
-Simpkin Harryman had twin sisters; his son Andrew Jackson Harryman had twin daughters and A. J.’s his first born children were twins.
-Again his second wife Laura Randall Vance and A. J. had eight children and their fourth born were twin girls.
+Simpkin (Simkin Harriman) Harryman had twin sisters; his son Andrew Jackson Harryman had twin daughters and A. J.’s first born children were twins.
+Again, his second wife Laura Randall Vance and A. J. had eight children and their fourth born were twin girls.